Marsella8/spization/README.md

 Your SP: no sync nodes, can be dups
 - Does not have sync nodes, can only have nodes as int.
 If coming from a graph with dupes, the nodes are simply deduplicated (so from NodeDup to int).
-Technically, SP can only hold PureNodes, but for simplicity we'll have Node.
+Technically, SP can only hold NODEs, but for simplicity we'll have Node.

 Your graph: sync nodes, cannot be dups
 - Can have sync nodes or not (and can freely switch between one another)